Thomas101Shen/peek_consolidate/README.md

 - Option C **preserves NaN values** to avoid implicit bias.
 Use `dropna()` as needed.
 - Merge direction (left vs right) defaults based on row count — may introduce inconsistencies in edge cases.
 - Primary key is `Time` and is assumed to be in standard datetime format.
+- When merging "different" together, the program will prefix the filename to whatever column it is adding.
+If there is an `_` in the filename, it will prefix the characters preceding the first `_`
 - Feedback on merging logic (e.g., timestamp tolerance) is welcome.

 ---